Skip to main content

 September 2025

-Editor's Note: a number of years back, American Heritage produced reproductions of come of the most important early maps of America.
-An accompanying booklet provided interesting information that never appeared in the magazine, so we have digitized and edited it and added it here.
+Editor's Note: A number of years ago, American Heritage published reproductions of some of the most important early maps of North America.
+An accompanying booklet provided interesting information, but the text never appeared in the magazine.
+We have digitized it, updated the text, and added it here.

 Ever since man scratched lines in the dust to describe the lay of the land around him, he has been fascinated by the problems of how to draw an accurate picture of his world.
 Very early — if not in primitive times, at least in antiquity — the map maker learned all the elements of scientific cartography.
 What he lacked for a long time were the proper tools to map large areas: the telescope, to determine latitude, and the pendulum clock, for longitude.
 In the meantime, his picture of the world fitted in between heaven above and hell below.

 Editor's Note: One of the preeminent historians of our time, William Leuchtenburg published his first essay in American Heritage in 1957.
-We were saddened to hear he had passed away earlier this year, but also delighted that he was able to publish a last book of essays entitled, Patriot Presidents: From George Washington to John Quincy Adams.
+We were saddened to hear of his passing earlier this year, but also delighted he published a last book of essays entitled, Patriot Presidents: From George Washington to John Quincy Adams.
 We thank Oxford University Press for allowing us to adapt one of the essays.

 Editor’s Note: excerpted from The Noise of Typewriters: Remembering Journalism, by Lance Morrow